Energy Price Forecasts and What our Experts Predict for 2025

 What is the gas and electricity prices forecast expected to be?

 Energy prices in 2025 are expected to be much more stable than they currently are or have been over the past couple of years.
 This steadiness, however, relies on a few factors, for example, the UK becoming much more energy-independent and a net producer.
 If we are able to produce most of our own energy, which would hopefully be renewable, we would be a much stronger nation when it comes to energy supply.
+We would also have much steadier prices and way fewer spikes if we produce more of our energy, as we do not have to rely on other countries to supply our energy, and factors such as the war in Ukraine would affect us much less.

 In essence, if we become a country which produces its own energy and relies mostly on renewables, we would be in a much better position than we are now, cutting down price spikes, storage issues and many other factors that come with importing energy from various other countries.